Writing

 What Makes a Data Platform AI-Ready Before Anyone Adds an LLM

-Most organisations chase AI adoption by bolting models onto fragile pipelines.
-The real work is upstream — data quality, lineage, contracts, and governance that make AI possible without making it dangerous.
+Organisations chase AI by bolting models onto fragile pipelines.
+The real work is upstream: quality, lineage, contracts, and governance that make AI safe.

 -

-Designing Data Platform Architecture for the Team You'll Have in Two Years
+Designing Data Platform Architecture for the Team You Will Have in Two Years

-Most data platform architecture is designed for the team that exists today.
-That's a problem, because in two years the team will be bigger, the requirements will be different, and the shortcuts will be load-bearing.
+Most platform architecture is designed for today's team.
+In two years the team is bigger, the requirements are different, and the shortcuts are load-bearing.

 -